 So, how can you make sure potential buyers have a consistent experience from early stage demand generation through late stage buying support?
 Brent offered a handful of suggestions, which involve turning the lens inward to deliver true sales and marketing alignment:

 - Consider the customer viewpoint.
 Does your organization have a seamless view of your customers?
-And, do your customers have a seamless view of your organization?
+And do your customers have a seamless view of your organization?

 - Consider organization priorities.
-Shift from “Internal Efficiency” To “Buyer Effectiveness.”
+Shift from “Internal Efficiency” to “Buyer Effectiveness.”

 - Consider seller focus.
-Shift thinking from “Single Path to Customer” To “One Path to Customer” Your sales force is one of several different channels to your customer.
-When you customers are buying “multi-channel” your sales force becomes a channel.
-There is longer a formal hand off between marketing and sales—it’s a fluid back-and-forth effort.
+Shift thinking from “Single Path to Customer” to “One Path to Customer.”
+Your sales force is one of several different channels to your customer.
+When you customers are buying “multi-channel,” your sales force becomes a channel.
+There is longer a formal handoff between marketing and sales — it’s a fluid back-and-forth effort.

 - Consider digital outlets.
-Digital comprises a significant portion of a buyer’s research process, and it should be aligned end-to end for consistent buyer support.
+Digital comprises a significant portion of a buyer’s research process, and it should be aligned end-to-end for consistent buyer support.
 This means ads, website, email, and sales presentations need to ladder up to the same messaging, with the buyer at the forefront.

 For what it’s worth, to make sales and marketing alignment easier and more effective, a modern sales enablement platform is a wise investment.
 A quality enablement platform makes it easy to find the most relevant content for each situation, provides flexible ways to present content to customers, and delivers real-time visibility into whether customers find content engaging.